 - What about an SSD?

 Despite what operating system you use, adding an SSD will improve the overall performance & responsiveness of your laptop immediately because they are much faster than the rotational disks, as simple as that.
 That being said, in my experience, even though efficient and lightweight, KDE distributions take more time to boot compared to GNOME counterparts.
-Some ‘Linux’ distributions such as Ubuntu and Kubuntu come with a especially designed utility called ‘ureadahead’ that improves boot-up times (sometimes by 30% or even more), unfortunately not all distributions come with such tools.
+Some ‘Linux’ distributions such as Ubuntu and Kubuntu come with a specially designed utility called ‘ureadahead’ that improves boot-up times (sometimes by 30% or even more), unfortunately not all distributions come with such tools.
 And on such occasions, KDE can take 50 seconds+ to boot on a 5400 rpm SATA drive.
 Manjaro 17.0.2 KDE is one such example (shown in the graph above).

-Thus, by simply making sure to buy a laptop that features an SSD can immensely help you out.
+Thus, simply making sure to buy a laptop that features an SSD can immensely help you out.
 My Kubuntu 17.10 is on a smaller SSD drive (20GB) and it boots within 13-15 seconds.

 - The GPU?

-As mentioned many time, if possible, always go with an Intel GPU.
+As mentioned much time, if possible, always go with an Intel GPU.
 Just like Dell who’s known to produce ‘Linux friendly’ hardware, Intel has also thoroughly invested in open-source projects, and some of its hardware too is such like.
 You won’t regret it.

 - What about automatic GPU switching (e.g: Nvidia Optimus), will it work?

 If you’re bought a laptop with a discreet graphics card, then in Windows, Nvidia has a feature called ‘Optimus’ which automatically switch between the integrated (weak) GPU and the discreet (more capable) GPU.
 ATI also has this capability.
-There is no official support of such features in ‘Linux’, but there are experimental work such as the Bumblebee project.
+There is no official support of such features in ‘Linux’, but there is experimental work such as the Bumblebee project.
 But it does not always work as expected.
 I simply prefer to have installed the proprietary GPU driver and switch between each whenever I want, manually.
-To their credit, Fedora team has also been working on a solution of their own, I don’t honestly know how far they’ve gone.
+To their credit, the Fedora team has also been working on a solution of their own, I don’t honestly know how far they’ve gone.
 Better ask Christian I guess.

 - Can ‘Linux’ give you good battery life?

-Of course it can!
+Of course, it can!
 Once your hardware devices are properly configured, I recommend that you install a power usage optimizer.
 There are a few applications, but I recommend ‘TLP‘.
-It’s easy to install, cuts down the power usage impressively in my experience, and usually it requires no manual tweaks to work.
+It’s easy to install, cuts down the power usage impressively in my experience, and usually, it requires no manual tweaks to work.

 ‘tlp’ should be available in major ‘Linux’ distributions.
-On Ubuntu based ones, you should be able to install it by issuing the following commands:
+On Ubuntu-based ones, you should be able to install it by issuing the following commands:

 sudo apt update